afazmunshi49/afazmunshi49.github.io/README.md

 5. Finally, your static resume website is up online.
 To test your website, type `https:\\` followed by the name  of your repository, this will prompt GitHub pages to open your `index.md` file on your browser and show your resume like a browser.

+Etter's book really encourages its readers to use a distributed version control like GitHub.
+This allows multiple developers (contributors) to make a contribution to the project.
+This will also allow them to host their site on GitHub Pages which is accessible to everyone.

 # GIF
 ![My resume GIF](giphy.mp4)